dallasread/www.dallasread.com/_drafts/progress/invest-in-things-you-control.md

 ---
 layout: post
-title: Money on the buy
+title: Invest in things you control
 description: Whether you...
 categories: progress
 ---